MichaelDemidov/DelphiZXingQRCodeEx/README.md

 # Software Requirements #

-Delphi 7 or newer (may also work with older verions—I can't test).
+Delphi 7 or newer (I tested with Delphi 7 and XE3).

 # Getting Started #